afanasyev-ilya/vgl_site/index.markdown

 2. parallel graph-processing using all SX-Aurora Vector cores;

-3. optimal workload balancing when processing various scale-free graph;
+3. optimal workload balancing when processing different scale-free graphs;

-4. good memory access pattern inside vector instructions;
+4. efficient (coalesced) memory access pattern when loading information about graph edges;

-5. applying graph pre-processing techniques in order to significantly accelerate solving various graph problems.
+5. applying graph pre-processing techniques, required to improve memory access pattern when loading information about graph vertices.

-Thus, VGL user is able to express many graph algorithms using only 20-100 lines of code, compared to 1000+ lines of code, typical for manually-optimized (hardwired) implementations.
-In the meantime, VGL user may be completely unfamiliar with the principles of creating efficient programs for vector systems.
+VGL provides simple computational and data abstractions, which allow easily express many graph algorithms.
+Many graph algorithms in VGL can be written in under 100 lines of code, and, while VGL user may be completely unaware how to create efficient programs for vector systems.

 ### VGL cross-platform API

-In addition, VGL provides a unified interface for porting VGL-based implementations for other other architectures with high-bandwidth memory, such as NVIDIA GPUs.
-Using cross-platform API a VGL user can launch graph algorithms implementations on different architectures with only minor code modifications (for example inserting __device__ directive before lambda functions).
+In addition, VGL provides a unified interface for porting VGL-based implementations for other architectures with high-bandwidth memory, such as NVIDIA GPUs.
+Using cross-platform API a VGL user can launch VGL-based implementations on different architectures (currently NVIDIA GPU and NEC SX-Aurora TSUBASA) with only minor code modifications (for example inserting __device__ directive before lambda functions).

 ### Using VGL

 1. [Download](./VectorGraphLibrary.zip) and [install](./installation.html) VGL.

-2. Check VGL [samples(./bfs_example.html).
+2. Check VGL [samples](./bfs_example.html) to learn more about how different graph algorithms can be expressed via VGL data abstractions.

 3. Check [documentation](./documentation.html) to learn more about VGL computational and its data abstractions.